adinatan/PolarOnionPeeling/README.md

 * Supports images of up to 4K x 4K pixels. bld_lut.m was added for radial basis set generation of arbitrary size.
 * Added beta2cart.m to get the 2D and 3D reconstruction based on beta parameteres.
 * Added LDSD.m to apply Legendre decomposition for a single data vector spanning [0,2*pi]
-* Added LDSDw.m to apply a weighten least squares fit for Legendre decomposition of a single data vector spanning [0,2*pi]
+* Added LDSDw.m - a weighted least squares fit version of LDSD
 * Added LDSDw_example.m a script that demostranted LDSDw for random beta2 abd beta4 inputs.
 * Added cart2tripolar.m to allow only cart2polar transform for any quandrant an to the range  [0,2*pi].